the-hive-lab/f1tenth_system/README.md

    ```shell
    $ ros2 launch f1tenth_core joy_launch.py
    ```
 The joysticks nodes can run on the vehicle or from your workstation.
-Make sure you have the same `ROS_DOMAIN_ID` accross your workstation and vehicle to allow communications between nodes.
+Make sure you have the same `ROS_DOMAIN_ID` across your workstation and vehicle to allow communications between nodes.